geografa/edrex.github.io/pages/look-list.md

 ---
 title: Media list
 tags: main
-description: List of things I want to read/listen to/hack with eventually.
+description: List of things I want to read/listen to/hack on eventually.
 Should remove as I get to them.
 Often they are things I hear about in conversation.
 layout: default
 permalink: wishlists/
 ---